ericasaywhat/ExercisesInC/homeworks/homework03.md

 7) What Python data structure would you use to represent a sparse array?

-I would use a dictionary to represent a sparse array or a 2D array or a lists of lists.
+I would use a Python dictionary to represent a sparse array.

 8) What is a context switch?